Newer cholesterol drugs linked to reduced lung function

 While research is ongoing into which of these cholesterol-lowering drugs might be best for whom, remember that there are drug-free methods for keeping your cholesterol under control.

-In fact, what cardiologist Dr. Elizabeth Klodas tells her patients about statins is that guidelines suggest four instances where drugs are necessary.
+What cardiologist Dr. Elizabeth Klodas tells her patients about statins, particularly, is that guidelines suggest four instances where drugs are necessary.
 And if you don’t fall there, she’s happy to discuss the impressive effects of lifestyle changes and why drugs are an incomplete solution.

-That’s because lots of studies have also proven how effectively the right foods, exercise and stress management can reduce the risk of heart disease.
-Studies have even shown the right diet can reverse it.
+That’s because numerous studies have also proven that the right foods, exercise, and stress management can effectively reduce the risk of heart disease.
+Studies have even shown that the right diet can reverse it.

 Studies have also identified causes of heart disease we’d never have suspected a couple of decades ago, like gum disease, thyroid function and testosterone balance.
-So it’s important to get the root of your health problem.
+Therefore, it’s essential to identify the root cause of your health problem.

-We’ve also learned that our diets don’t have to be as restrictive as we once thought to eat our way to a healthier heart.
-Simply avoiding the worst foods and eating more of a few key foods can get us where we need to be.
+We’ve also learned that our diets don’t have to be as restrictive as we once thought to achieve a healthier heart through our eating habits.
+Simply avoiding the worst foods and eating more of a few key foods can help us reach our goals.

 Editor’s note: While you’re doing all the right things to protect your brain as you age, make sure you don’t make the mistake 38 million Americans do every day — by taking a drug that robs them of an essential brain nutrient!
 Click here to discover the truth about the Cholesterol Super-Brain!